Shankusu993/pilotlog/README.md

-# User Documentation
+# Pilot Log

-This document provides instructions on how to set up and use the Pilot Log application's importer and exporter modules.
+This is a Django application for importing and exporting pilot logbook data.

 ## Setup